 For a time, I kept a note card taped to my phone (back in the days of landlines) that just said “NO” on it in large, bold letters.
 When I got a phone call asking for help, it reminded me to think before responding to requests.

-I frequently get calls to provide service to people, whether it’s church members who have a need, to volunteer at my children’s’ schools, or to provide my professional services—at no cost—to any number of organizations, businesses and individuals.
+I frequently get calls to provide service to people, whether it’s members of my church who have a need, to volunteer at my children’s’ schools, or to provide my professional services—at no cost—to any number of organizations, businesses and individuals.

 To break the habit, for the first three weeks or so I said no to every request without making any excuses or explanations.
 My response became “thank you for asking, but I’m not available for that.” (yes, I had a little script because I was so bad at it).

 Once I broke the “yes” habit, I allowed myself to say yes to one opportunity per week, as long as it didn’t conflict with something already on my calendar—and that meant absolutely NO time shifting to accommodate someone else’s desires.
 I often found that if someone really needed me, they would shift their time to match my schedule.

 I also learned it was perfectly ok to say “I’ll need to check my schedule and get back to you.”
 It is not necessary for us to accept or decline on the spot.
 If the person asking requires that, then you need to say no.